rathishnair-pixel/Team-Operating-System_Rev-cloud/BACKLOG.md

 ## Feature: Smart Product Swapper

 ### User Story
-As a Salesforce CPQ user, I want an Agentforce-driven swap action that replaces a legacy quote line item with a new product SKU while inheriting the same legacy discount percentage, so the quote preserves negotiated discount intent.
+As a Salesforce CPQ user, I want a swap action that replaces a legacy quote line item with a new product SKU while inheriting the same legacy discount percentage, so the quote preserves negotiated discount intent.

 ### Acceptance Criteria
 - Object context is a `Quote` with related `QuoteLine` items.